petkivim/embed-google-map/README.md

 # Embed Google Map

 Embed Google Map is a plugin for embedding one or more Google Maps to Joomla articles.
 Adding maps to an article is very simple, just add the address or the coordinates which location you want to show an a map inside google_maps tags to an article, and that's it!
-It's also possible to define the version of Google Maps (Google Maps, Google Maps Classic, Google Maps Embed API),  the type of the map (normal, satellite, hybrid, terrain), the size of the map, the language of the Google Maps interface, zoom level, border layout and link to the full size map.
+It's also possible to define the version of Google Maps (Google Maps, Google Maps v2, Google Maps Classic, Google Maps Embed API), the type of the map (normal, satellite, hybrid, terrain), the size of the map, the language of the Google Maps interface, zoom level, border layout and link to the full size map.
 Embedding maps created in Google Maps Engine is supported as well.

 ## Features

 * It's possible to embed one or more Google Maps within an artice.
 * The address or the coordinates which location is shown on a map is given as a parameter.
-* Define Google Maps version to be used: Google Maps (no API key), Google Maps Classic (no API key), Google Maps Embed API ([API key](https://developers.google.com/maps/documentation/embed/guide#api_key) required)
+* Define Google Maps version to be used: Google Maps (no API key), Google Maps v2 ([API key](https://developers.google.com/maps/documentation/embed/get-api-key) required), Google Maps Classic (no API key), Google Maps Embed API ([API key](https://developers.google.com/maps/documentation/embed/guide#api_key) required)
 * Define the type of the map.
   * Google Maps, Google Maps Embed API: normal, satellite
+  * Google Maps v2: roadmap (default), satellite
   * Google Maps Classic: normal, satellite, hybrid, terrain
 * Define the size of the map.
 * Define the language of the Google Maps interface.
 List of language codes.